sefk/sefk.github.io/posts/aws.md

 system limit, say.
 But debugging something real, like a networking problem?
 Pretty rough.

+**...Unless You Are Big**.
 Stanford, on the other hand, had a named rep who was responsive and helpful.
 I guess she was sales, but I used her freely on support issues and she worked the backchannels for us.
 Presumably this is what any big/important customer would get, that's just not you, sorry.

-**The Real Power Is Being On Demand**.
+**The Real Power Is On Demand**.
 I'm reaffirming cloud koolaid here.
 Running this way lets you build and run systems differently, *much better*.
 I've relied on the cloud this to bring up emergency capacity.
 I've used it to convert a class of machines